ros2/rclc/rclc/README.md

 - `rclc_executor_trigger_all` : start executing if all callbacks have new data
 - `rclc_executor_trigger_one(&data)` : start executing if `data` has been received
 - `rclc_executor_trigger_always`: returns always true, that is every time the Executor spins, the processing of the callbacks is invocated.
-For example with `spin_period` and this trigger condition as well as specifiying all callbacks of subscriptions being called as `ALWAYS`, a fixed period execution of all callbacks can be implemented, irrespective whether new data is available or not.
+For example with `spin_period` and this trigger condition as well as specifying all callbacks of subscriptions being called as `ALWAYS`, a fixed period execution of all callbacks can be implemented, irrespective whether new data is available or not.
 - user_defined_function: the user can also define its own function with more complex logic

 With `rclc_executor_trigger_any` being the default trigger condition, the current semantics of the rclcpp Executor is selected.